oapi-codegen/oapi-codegen/README.md

 If you don't want to do this, an alternate option is to [use a single package, with multiple OpenAPI spec files for that given package](#import-mapping-self) or to [bundle your multiple OpenAPI files](https://www.jvt.me/posts/2022/02/10/bundle-openapi/) into a single spec.

-Check out [the import-mapping example](examples/import-mapping/multiplepackages/) for the full code.
+Check out [the import-mapping/multiplepackages example](examples/import-mapping/multiplepackages/) for the full code.

 ## Modifying the input OpenAPI Specification